suspect-devices/digithink/docs/serverdocs/OperationsGuide.md

 ## Hardware

-Starting in 2025 the environment contains a freebsd bassed router (Knight) and an enterprise class server
+Starting in 2025 the environment will contain a freebsd based router/firwall (Sitka) and a single enterprise class server

 * ~~kh2024 , a Dell PowerEdge R610 [[br]]and~~
 * tk2018 a HP ProLiant DL380 (g7) .

 ## Network

 The network is divided into 3 segments

 * 192.168.31.0/24 a private administrative lan
 * 10.0.0.0/24 wireguard lan